Ornette Coleman & Enjoy Jazz - an interview

 Can you imagine that in the course of jazz history there will be another development as significant as the one your name stands for?

 Yes, I certainly believe that.
-Of course, it will then probably have a different name than "Harmolodics".
-I believe that, by the way, because I only believe in one story at all, that of ideas.
+Of course, it will probably have a different name than "Harmolodics".
+By the way, I believe that because I only believe in one story, that of ideas.
 And it will continue.
 Because ideas are meant to be shared.
 Ideas belong to everyone.

 Interview: Volker Doberstein